New York (magazine): 2010s

 April 2018 was New Yorks 50th anniversary, marked with a book-length history of the magazine and its city, published by Simon & Schuster and titled Highbrow, Lowbrow, Brilliant, Despicable: 50 Years of New York.
 The magazine also produced a commemorative issue and celebrated with a party at Katz's Delicatessen.
 That year, The Cut introduced its podcast, "The Cut on Tuesdays", produced jointly with Gimlet Media and hosted by one of the site's writers, Molly Fischer.

-In December 2018, New York's fashion and beauty destination site, The Cut, carried a piece titled "Is Priyanka Chopra and Nick Jonas's Love for Real?", that drew severe backlash from readers for accusing Chopra of trapping Jonas into a fraudulent relationship and calling her a "global scam artist".
+In December 2018, New Yorks fashion and beauty destination site, The Cut, carried a piece titled "Is Priyanka Chopra and Nick Jonas's Love for Real?", that drew severe backlash from readers for accusing Chopra of trapping Jonas into a fraudulent relationship and calling her a "global scam artist".
 The publication removed the piece the following morning and issued an apology.

 In January 2019, Moss announced that he was retiring from the editorship.
 David Haskell, one of his chief deputies, succeeded him as editor on April 1, 2019.
 That spring, the magazine laid off several staff members and temporary employees.

+In his first few months in the role, Haskell published a cover story on a bizarre cult at Sarah Lawrence college that ultimately led to its leader Larry Ray's conviction on federal charges of extortion, sex trafficking, and racketeering conspiracy.
+The magazine also published an excerpt from E. Jean Carroll's book that accused then-president Donald Trump of sexual assault and would have ongoing legal ramifications for him.

 On September 24, 2019, Vox Media announced that it had purchased the magazine's parent company, New York Media LLC.
 Pam Wasserstein, the CEO of New York Media, became Vox Media's president, working closely with its CEO, Jim Bankoff.